transferzero/api-documentation/_docs/collection-details.md

 ## Collections requiring OTPs

 Collections with `ux_flow: otp_verified_ussd_popup` require that the sender validate an OTP sent to their phone number when the transaction is created.
+The collection process is handled **asynchronously**.
 For such transactions, the details would look like:

 {% capture data-raw %}